microsoft/Data-and-AI-Strategy-Platform/DeploymentComponents/README.md

 1. For each environment you're deploying, update the [general variable file](variables/general_variables/) with the resource names for the resources you indicated you are deploying based on the feature flag file.
 Also add required tags, Azure location, and resource group names.
     - All non Logic App/Azure Machine Learning/OpenAI resources will be deployed to the resource group inputted in the *PrimaryRg* variable
     - The *PrimaryRg* variable is required.
-If you're only deploying Logic App/Azure Machine Learning/OpenAI resources, set the *PrimaryRg* variable as one of the other resource groups
+If you're only deploying Logic App/Azure Machine Learning/OpenAI resources, set the *PrimaryRg* variable as the same name as one of the other resource groups
     - Note that most Azure resource names need to be globally unique, but keep the SQL Database name as "MetadataControl"
     - The following variable values can only contain letters and numbers and must be between 3 and 24 characters long
         - *dataLakeName*